 But they have the energy to play for hours on end.
 If you want to teach your kid how to read, you need to turn it into a fun activity.
 There are more than enough games and puzzles you can use to teach your children how to read without them knowing what they are truly doing.

-You should take advantage of musicOpens in a new tab. as well: Don’t try to make your kids memorize the alphabet, let them learn the words (or rather, letters) of the alphabet song.
+You should take advantage of music as well: Don’t try to make your kids memorize the alphabet, let them learn the words (or rather, letters) of the alphabet song.
 They’ll know it by heart before they could even memorize their ABCs in any other way!

 Make reading an interesting hobby, not a chore

 This goes hand in hand with number three.
-Unless your kids can relate to the books you are giving themOpens in a new tab., there’s no way they’ll be invested in them for long enough to learn how to read.
+Unless your kids can relate to the books you are giving them, there’s no way they’ll be invested in them for long enough to learn how to read.
 You shouldn’t force books on your kids, but rather try to get to know what they’ll love.

 Whether it’s sports, dinosaurs or superheroes, you have to use what they love as a vehicle to teach them how to read.
 If they love dinosaurs, buy a couple of dinosaur books for kids with plenty of pictures to hook them and enough words for them to practice their reading skills.